Leoff00/UR-CRUD/README.md

 This is a personal project to get a large knowledge about the technologies, this is the first time that i use the MERN Stack.

 # How to use
-If you want to contribuing with this project make a fork of this project. use this project in your machine you'll need to install the dependecies.
+If you want to contribuing with this project make a fork of this project or just clone.
+To use this project in your machine you'll need to install the dependecies.
 To install type: <b> npm i or yarn if you are using yarn</b>.
 After this enter in each <b>DIR</b> in your terminal and type: <b> npm start </b>.
 The project is running in PORTS 3000 and 3001.

 # Dependencies
 <a href="https://axios-http.com/docs/intro">Axios</a> <br>